DIY Yard Games for Outdoor Family Fun

 Dominoes and Tic-Tac-Toe Yard Games

-The tic-tac-toe kit comes with patriotic SVG files, but I decided to make them for our favorite football team, the Indianapolis Colts.
+The tic-tac-toe kit comes with patriotic SVG files for the game pieces.
+I decided to make them for our favorite football team, the Indianapolis Colts.
 I also chose to seal my vinyl with Mod Podge to help it stand up to the weather.

 Katie & Casen made the giant Jenga game with help from his father.
 It too was super simple as long as you have some simple wood tools.
 Get the full instructions for this version here.